-Our Child and Adolescent Services are offered in three categories:
+Our Youth, Young Adult, and Family Services are offered in three categories:

 Worcester Continuum of Care

-Open Sky offers highly structured residential programs for children and adolescents ages 8 to 18 with a history of emotional, behavioral and psychiatric difficulties that have resulted in problems in school, home or the community.
-They are referred by the Department of Mental Health in the Central Mass and Metro Suburban areas, or by the Department of Children and Families.
+Open Sky offers structured group home programs for adolescents ages 13-18 and young adults ages 18-25 with a history of emotional, behavioral and psychiatric difficulties that have resulted in problems in school, home or the community.
+We accept referrals from the Department of Mental Health in the Central Mass and Metro Suburban areas, or by the Department of Children and Families.

-Youth attend school in the community, while working to enhance their personal, social, and independent living skills – all aimed at reunification with their families, or transition to independent living.
-The programs utilize a Wraparound model which helps family, family support members and service providers to work together cohesively to support the family or child.
+Youth receiving our group home services attend school in the community, while young adults attend school, day programs, job readiness programs or maintain jobs.
+Young adults also have the option to attend an internal day program until they have the skills necessary to be successful in other day programming as mentioned.
+While doing so, they are working to enhance their personal, social, and independent living skills.
+All of this is aimed at reunification with their families or transition to independent living.
+The programs utilize a Wraparound model which helps youth and young adults, family, family support members, and service providers to work together cohesively to support the family or youth/young adult.

-Individual and Family Flexible Support (IFSS) services are designed to assist youth between the ages of 8 and 18 and their families who are DMH-eligible and DMH-referred, and who live in Central Massachusetts or the Northeast Suburban region.
-IFFS services assist children and their family members to develop skills, strategies and supports to sustain the child in the family’s natural environment, and to help the child successfully function in the community.
+Flexible Support Services (FSS) are designed to assist youth between the ages of 8 and 21 and their families who are DMH-eligible and DMH-referred, and who live in Central Massachusetts.
+FFS services assist youth and their family members to develop skills, strategies and supports to sustain the youth in the family’s natural environment, and to help the youth successfully function in the community.